 Understanding a visual scene goes beyond recognizing individual objects in isolation.
-Relationships between objects also constitute rich semantic information about the scene.
+Relationships between obiects also constitute rich semantic information about the scene.
 In this work, we explicitly model the objects and their relationships using scene graphs, a visually-grounded graphical structure of an image.
-We propose a novel endto-end model that generates such structured scene repre-
+We propose a novel endto-end model that generates such structured scene representation from an input image.
+The model solves the scene graph inference problem using standard RNNs and learns to iteratively improves its predictions via message passing.
+Our joint inference model can take advantage of contextual cues to make better predictions on objects and their relationships.
+The experiments show that our model significantly outperforms previous methods for generating scene graphs using Visual Genome dataset and inferring support relations with NYU Depth v2 dataset.